Bento Sprint

 Frequently asked

-The free plan includes up to 50 members, up to 20 teams per club, and 3 boards per team - plus announcements, comments, WIP limits, and GitHub sign-in.
+The free plan includes up to 50 members, 5 teams, and 3 boards per team — plus announcements, comments, WIP limits, and GitHub sign-in.
 That covers the vast majority of student clubs.

 You'll see a notice when you're close.
-Pro raises the member and board limits, while all clubs keep the same 20-team cap.
-Nothing gets deleted or locked - you just can't add new items past the limit.
+You can upgrade to Pro to raise the caps, or reorganize your club to stay within the free plan.
+Nothing gets deleted or locked — you just can't add new items past the limit.

 Most student builders already have a GitHub account.
 It means zero passwords to manage, instant avatar and profile, and one fewer account to create.
 We may add more providers later.